 In My Moves you can see a summary of your Moves.
 The summary is dynamic, so it shows only the values that you are interested in.
 Select the criteria you’re interested in from the calendar or the tag cloud—read more about those on the next pages.
 Summaries include

 Calendar is an easy way to visualize all your Moves.
 You can see your Moves and your planned Moves all at once.
-Click the magnitude glass icon to enlarge the view and to view it your Moves on a more detailed level.

 When using the calendar with the Summary you can choose specific Moves from the calendar—for instance, one week, one month or just some specific Moves.

 Tip!
 You can add Moves manually as well as plan your Moves directly in the calendar.

 Another way to look at your Moves is the table.
 You can analyze your Moves and see totals based on the activity and by month.
 In the table mode you can select individual Moves, just as you do on the calendar.

 It’s possible to compare your Moves in the table based on, for instance, duration—by sorting the duration column you can see all your Moves in ascending or descending order.